 - Get a Hold of Yourself, Man!: Is slapped by Pierce when flashing back to his former life.
 Also a Kick the Dog moment, as this is one of the few times he's vulnerable.

 - Grappling-Hook Pistol: He has one that conveniently tucks away into his cybernetic arm.
 He uses it to tear one of the wings off The Falcon's suit.

 - Gun Fu: Very skilled in this form of combat.

-- Handicapped Badass: Lost an arm years ago.
+- Handicapped Badass: Lost an arm years ago, either from his fall in The First Avenger, or subsequent frostbite.
 It was simply replaced with a metallic one.

 - The Heavy: He's not the primary villain of the show.
 That would be Alexander Pierce.
 Despite that, he's still the villain with the most emotional impact on the plot.